 Time: Get your results 7-14 days after test.

-No. This test is done at home and comes with prepaid shipping materials and everything you need to ensure proper delivery to the lab.
+If choosing a home test kit (Urine or Stool).
+This test is done at home and comes with prepaid shipping materials and everything you need to ensure proper delivery to the lab.

 Web results are posted within 7-14 business days.
 Our office will notify you when test results have been reported.